Macro-econ/Lyn-Alden/README.md

 ## Conclusion: Bonds Are Not Truly Risk-Free
 - **Lesson:** Treasury bonds, while safe in nominal terms, carry significant risks in terms of real purchasing power.
 Investors should diversify their portfolios with other assets, such as equities, real estate, and precious metals, to protect against inflation and currency devaluation.
 - **Example:** A balanced portfolio with gold and Treasuries can help hedge against deflation, inflation, and other market risks.

-# Key Lessons from "TIPS: Imperfect Inflation Defense"
+# "TIPS: Imperfect Inflation Defense"

 ## 1. How TIPS Work
 - **Lesson:** Treasury Inflation-Protected Securities (TIPS) adjust their principal based on inflation (measured by CPI) and provide interest based on the adjusted principal.